coneybeare/spree_hidden_properties/README.md

-SpreeHiddenProperties
+Spree Hidden Properties
 =====================

 Simple gem that allows you to set a product property which can be hidden on the public product page.
+It does the follwing:

-It adds a `hidden` boolean attribute to the `spree_product_properties` table,
+1. Adds a `hidden` boolean attribute to the `spree_product_properties` table
+2. Adds an initializer which permits the new :hidden parameter on the model's properties
+3. Using Deface, updates the admin Product Propeties table to include a "Hidden" checkbox
+4. Using Deface, updates the front-facing  Product page to not display a hidden property

 ## Installation